dfelinto/blender-manual/manual/video_editing/sequencer/strips/image.rst

    Dealing with different sized images and different sized outputs is tricky.
-   If you have a mismatch between the size of the input image and the render output size, the VSE will try to auto-scale the image to fit it entirely in the output.
+   If you have a mismatch between the size of the input image and the render output size, the Video Sequencer will try to auto-scale the image to fit it entirely in the output.
    This may result in clipping.
 If you do not want that, use *Crop* and/or *Offset* in the Input panel to move and select a region of the image within the output.
 When you use *Crop* or *Offset*, the auto-scaling will be disabled and you can manually re-scale by adding the Transform effect.